medusajs/medusa/docs/content/cli/reference.md

 ### start

-Start development backend.
-This command does not watch for file changes or restart the backend.
+Start development server.
+This command does not watch for file changes or restart the server.

 ```bash
 medusa start